Akazukin-Team/.github/profile/README.md

   👉 [Try Akazukin Bot](https://discord.com/oauth2/authorize?client_id=858365656024743947)

 ---

 ### 🤝 Let's Collaborate!

-We are always open to collaboration.
+We are always open to collaboration.<br>
 Feel free to contribute to any of our projects or reach out to discuss new ideas.

 📧 Contact Us: [Akazukin.Team+Contact@gmail.com](mailto:Akazukin.Team+Contact@gmail.com)